WestMichiganRubyTraining/challenges/readme.md

 * After each new project change, make sure to add new files to your project with `git add .` or `git add filename`.
 Then commit changes with `git commit –m “commit notes”`

 * You can push whenever you want.
-If you have made several commits without pushing, your next commit will push all the un-pushed commits at once.
+If you have made several commits without pushing, they will all go at once with the next push.

 * Use `git log` to see a history of your commit changes and `git status` to see the status of your present work.